AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Schema/XmlSchemaManager/Attributes.md

 XmlSchemaManager.Attributes Method
 ==================================
-AutomationML 2.1 APIGets the Schema Elements for all attributes of the specified child element of the specified parent element, if the defined parent child relation exists in the xml schema.
+Gets the Schema Elements for all attributes of the specified child element of the specified parent element, if the defined parent child relation exists in the xml schema.
 If required is set to `true`, only the required attributes are returned.
 The default behaviour is, that all attributes - optional and required attributes - are returned.

   **Namespace:**  [Aml.Engine.Schema][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)